V-MalM/Cryptocurrency-Clusters/README.md

 ### Recommendation

-* Having executed the code several times and arriving at the same result 99% of the time, we can conclude there are 4 distinct clusters.
-There may be a few smaller clusters but based on KMeans elbow plot, we can conclude that there are 4 distinct cryptocurrency clusters in the data.
+* Having executed the code multiple times by trying out different parameters, and arriving at the same result, and based on KMeans elbow plot, we can conclude that there are 4 distinct cryptocurrency clusters in the data.

 These clusters can be used to create a classification system for new investment.